 Once your online Bias Incident Reporting Form is submitted, you will be sent an email notification stating you will get a response within 36 hours.
 The report is then reviewed by the Office of Inclusive Excellence Education & Development (OIEED) staff to determine potential immediate referral and engagement with campus partners (including but are not limited to Student Conduct, Human Resources Compliance, Equal Opportunity and Title IX, Campus Safety & Police, Identity and Global Engagement Offices, Student Life, Academic Deans or Department Chairs, etc.)

 Potential Response Examples

-In collaboration of the Bias Impact Response and Education Team and impacted parties an action plan is created including supportive measures for affected parties and accountability strategies.
+In collaboration with the impacted parties and campus partners, an action plan is created including supportive measures for affected parties and accountability strategies.

-We take in consideration of the desired outcomes of harmed parties and university policies.
-The goal for our bias impact process is to promote equities and reduce social disparities using these community processes:
+We take into consideration of the desired outcomes of harmed parties and university policies.
+The goal for our bias response process is to promote equities and reduce social disparities using these community processes:

 Harm transformation: systems change(s) that involve the understanding of the perspective of the harmed parties, but does not always involve the person(s) harming and/ or the person(s) harmed.